gicamikiel/computing-at-scale-demo-2025/assignment0_bibek/README.md

 ## 2. Change the directory to build and compile
 \> cd build

 \> make

 ## 3. Execute the main executable
-\> ./main <file1.mtx> <file2.mtx> <var>
+\> ./main <file1.mtx> <file2.mtx> <variable>
 ###### note : here file1.mtx is a matrix file while file2.mtx can be both matrix or vector.
-For matrix-matrix multiplication choose var = 1 amd for matrix-vector multiplication choose var = 0.
+For matrix-matrix multiplication choose variable = 1 amd for matrix-vector multiplication choose variable = 0.
 To run the executable you will need to add the .mtx files in build directory.

 ### References used